CZ-NIC/pyoidc/doc/howto/rp.rst

 Since you will need both these arguments later in the process you probably want to store them in a session object (assumed to look like a dictionary).
+Also even if you initiate one Client instance per OP you probably won't do it per user so you have to keep the state and nonce variables that belongs to an user together and separate from other users.

 Most probable the response to this request will be a redirect to some other URL where the authentication is performed.